Stage 3 of the ASA Learn to Swim Framework

 |9.
 Travel 10 metres on the front|

-Don't forget a child who can complete all of these outcomes is eligible for a Kellogg's ASA National Plan Award for Stage 3.
-You can also encourage them through the stage with a Kellogg's ASA Rainbow Distance Award 10m and the Water Skills Award Grades 2&3.
+Don't forget a child who can complete all of these outcomes is eligible for an ASA National Plan Award for Stage 3.
+You can also encourage them through the stage with an ASA Rainbow Distance Award 10m and the Water Skills Award Grades 2 and 3.

 Here's a fun way to ensure your pupils can jump in from poolside and submerge - "Frogs Jump" (we hope you're singing voice is good!)